For Newcomers Renting in Canada, Here's What You Need to Know

 A Security and Damage deposit is usually the cost of one month’s rent.

-Because Canadian property managers and landlords have to follow strict rules and bylaws, they are most often honest about this, but it’s good to check the regulations where you are settling.
-If you are in doubt, ask questions and consult family, friends and websites such as this one or prepareforcanada.com
+Because Canadian property managers and landlords must follow strict rules and bylaws, they are often honest about this, but it’s good to check the regulations where you are settling.
+If you are in doubt, ask questions and consult family, friends, and websites like this or prepareforcanada.com

 Who pays for utilities, internet, cable and telephone?

-Unless it is already included in your monthly rent price, you may have to pay fees to set up a new account with local utility companies, including electricity, heating, cable, internet, television or even a phone line.
-Be aware that you may be required to pay a security deposit for these services.
+Unless it is already included in your monthly rent, you may have to pay fees to set up a new account with local utility companies, including electricity, heating, cable, internet, television or even a phone line.
+You may also be required to pay a security deposit for these services.

 Budget for moving expenses